-Anorexia nervosa, often just called anorexia, is a complex form of disordered eating.
+Anorexia nervosa, often called anorexia, is a complex form of disordered eating.
 Someone suffering from anorexia avoids eating for fear of gaining weight, but their very perception of weight, especially as it relates to their body, is distorted in their mind.
 As they consume less and less food, their body weight can fall to dangerously low levels, leading to severe health problems or even death.
-Their impaired mental perception regarding bodyweight means that they can still feel like they are not thin enough, even as their body is dying.
-What are the symptoms of anorexia?
-Do you suspect someone you love of having this deadly form of disordered eating?
-If they do suffer from anorexia, how can they get the help they need?
+Their impaired mental perception regarding body weight means they can still feel like they are not thin enough, even as their body is dying.

 About Symptoms of Anorexia

-If you suspect disordered eating, then make yourself aware of the warning signs and symptoms of anorexia.
-Remember that your loved one may show only some of the symptoms at any given point in their disorder.
+If you suspect disordered eating, make yourself aware of the warning signs and symptoms of anorexia.
+Remember that your loved one may show only some symptoms at any given point in their disorder.
 Symptoms of anorexia also vary from person to person.
 Still, by reviewing these signs, you may spot them in the life of someone who needs help.

 Behavioral Symptoms of Anorexia